GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  # Loading of data in batches for our network

- * Loading of data in bacthes is one of the most important part in neural network.
+ * Loading of data in batches is one of the most important part in neural network.
  * Loading of data in batches has many advantages like good loss backpropagation and identifying more generalized features.
  * Hence we prefer loading data in batches to our network.
  The loading of data in batches has several steps:
- * 1) Resizing them so that every image follows the rule of architecture(i.e) input and output size.(This is my team personal                  mistake.We forget to resize depth images,So i have to to do it everytime.)
+ * 1) Resizing them so that every image follows the rule of architecture(i.e) input and output size.(This is a step i took for speed).
   * 2) Having an access to all the respective files of images.
   * 3) Making sure we have all the inputs and ouputs in a single list so accessing them would be easier and also shuffling them also            would be easier
   * 4) visualization of the dataset list folder images